Outdoor Adventure Books & Media

 In the Heart of the Northern Rockies, one 500~mile stretch of blacktop connects the West's most renowned blue~ribbon trout streams.
 U.S. Highway 20 threads legendary rivers like Yellowstone, the Madison, the Henry's Fork and Silver Creek.
 Along the way, it winds through some of America's most stunning scenery.
 Whether you love to fly fish or seek and awe~inspiring road trip, there's plenty for anglers and nature lovers alike.
 On the Rocky Mountain Fly Highway, the journey is the destination.

-If your mouth has ever watered over lush berries in the woods, this totable field guide is for you.
+Wild Berries of the West If your mouth has ever watered over lush berries in the woods, this totable field guide is for you.
 Learn which wild berries and fruits are edible, when to pick them, and how to prepare them.
 Organized alphabetically by common family name, this color field guide tells how to identify more than 150 fruits and berries that grow throughout the western United States.
 Color photographs of flowering plants and ripe fruits help identify berry patches.
 Plant write-ups discuss how Native Americans and pioneers used the plants for food, medicine, and crafts, and how to grow the plants in your own backyard.
 The authors include more than 50 of their favorite recipes--from juniper berry chicken and elderberry ham to groundcherry chutney and lingonberry coffee cake.
 This field guide is a must for berry lovers, adventurous cooks, amateur botanists, native-plant gardeners, and students of Native American lore.

 Page 1 of 3 Next page